ExpressVPN Speed Test – How fast is this VPN in 2022?

 The latest ExpressVPN speed tests reinforce the place of this VPN as one of the fastest in the industry.
 It consistently offers up to 89% of your base speed, setting an excellent standard of performance.

 The ‘EXPRESS in ExpressVPN’ is a clear suggestion that we’re dealing with a VPN provider that is expressly fast.
 Everywhere you look online, you’ll see ExpressVPN branded as one of the fast VPN services.
 But is it actually all that fast?
 Is it worth paying a premium for ExpressVPN?

 When I performed my in-depth ExpressVPN speed test, it became clear to me that it is easily one of the fastest VPNs I’ve ever used.
 After testing its performance across nine (9) different server locations, I was more than happy with its performance.

-If budget is not an issue and you have $6.67/mo to spare every month on a VPN subscription, then ExpressVPN is the perfect VPN provider for you.
+If budget is not an issue and you have $6.67/mo (Save 49% and get 3 extra months FREE with 12-month plan) to spare every month on a VPN subscription, then ExpressVPN is the perfect VPN provider for you.
 Not only is it the fastest VPN service, but ExpressVPN also offers 3,000+ VPN servers in 94 countries, is one of the most recommended VPNs out there, and claims to be the #1 Trusted leader in VPN.

 ExpressVPN Speed Results [Tested March 2022]